 Ask a Guest to FaceTime

 Live-streaming may not be the option that fits your budget or wedding style, especially if you’re looking to have a more intimate atmosphere.
 Another option you can pick that’s less intrusive but still special is to ask a guest to FaceTime in grandparents for the big moments of your wedding.
 Asking your grandparents to mute their side of the camera, the guest can sit in the front row at the ceremony and have them watch the whole thing, and can do the same for the first dance, cake-cutting, or any other key moment of your wedding.

 Have Them Write a Letter for the Ceremony

-If you know that your grandparents aren’t the most tech savvy, one option you can do that can make them a part of your wedding is ask them to write a letter sending you their well-wishes and wedding advice.
+If you know that your grandparents aren’t the most tech-savvy, one option you can do that can make them a part of your wedding is to ask them to write a letter sending you their well-wishes and wedding advice.
 You can ask a parent or family member to read this letter during the ceremony on their behalf, or you can read it yourself.

 Honor Them at the Reception

 Perhaps there is a special keepsake they can send you from their wedding or a family heirloom that you can have to incorporate their presence at your wedding.
 During the reception, you can do things like play their favorite song, make a speech on their behalf or even serve their favorite dessert as a way of making it feel like they are still a big part of your most special day.

 Send Them Your Wedding Video First

 Once the wedding is over, your grandparents will be eager to know everything that happened and see every single detail that they missed.
 One thing you can do is send them a copy of your wedding video before anyone else sees it.
 That way, they can see each and every moment of your wedding and have a copy of the video to cherish for years to come.